Jackysi/advancedtomato/release/src/router/dnscrypt/README-PLUGINS.markdown

 Overview
 --------

-Starting with version 1.1.0, `dnscrypt-proxy` can be extended with plugins.
+`dnscrypt-proxy` can be extended with plugins.

 A plugin can implement *pre-filters* and *post-filters*.